wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-ssh-from-linux.md

 Here are the deployment scenarios, and the types of files you use in each:

-1. **ssh-rsa** keys are required for any deployment using the [Azure portal](https://portal.azure.cn), regardless of the deployment model.
+1. **ssh-rsa** keys are required for any deployment using the [Azure  portal](https://portal.azure.cn)  portal Preview](https://portal.azure.cn) , regardless of the deployment model.
 2. .pem file are required to create VMs using the [Classic Management Portal](https://manage.windowsazure.cn). .pem files are also supported in classic deployments that use the [Azure CLI](/documentation/articles/xplat-cli-install/).

 ## Create keys for use with SSH